core-wg/senml-spec/draft-ietf-core-senml.md

 Connecting sensors to the Internet is not new, and there have been many protocols designed to facilitate it.
-This specification defines new media types for carrying simple sensor information in a protocol such as HTTP or CoAP.
+This specification defines new media types for carrying simple sensor information in a protocol such as HTTP {{?RFC7230}} or CoAP {{RFC7252}}.
 This format was designed so that processors with very limited capabilities could easily encode a sensor measurement into the media type, while at the same time a server parsing the data could relatively efficiently collect a large number of sensor measurements.
 SenML can be used for a variety of data flow models, most notably data feeds pushed from a sensor to a collector, and the web resource model where the sensor is requested as a resource representation (e.g., "GET /sensor/temperature").

 There are many types of more complex measurements and measurements that this media type would not be suitable for.
 SenML strikes a